 B&B Molders has always encouraged internal promotions and career advancements.
+With their team rapidly expanding and evolving, leadership recognized the importance of providing new managers with a foundation of shared practices and beliefs to ensure team members were working from the same set of standards and culture.
 The company reached out to Purdue MEP for leadership training for current leaders, as well as future leaders, to provide practical tools to assist with day-to-day leadership and continuous improvement challenges.

 Estella Burciaga, Team Leader: